Beyond Body Modification

 • Do get your 8 hours of sleep daily, rest is a great healer.

-• Do take a multivitamin supplement.
+• Do take a Multivitamin supplement.

-• Do take Vitamin C supplements (1000mg/day is sufficient).
+• Do take Vitamin C supplements (1000mg per day is sufficient).

-• Do take a zinc supplement (120mg for males and 60mg for females).
+• Do take a Zinc supplement (120mg for males and 60mg for females).

-This will keep your immune system functioning efficiently, making sure your body doesn’t get rundown while it heals your
+This will keep your immune system functioning efficiently, making sure your body doesn’t get rundown while it heals your scarification piece.

 DON’TS